fregante/release-with-changelog/readme.md

 ### tag

-Default: _latest tag available_
+Default: _the tag that triggered the workflow run_ or _the latest tag available_

-Specific tag to generate changelog against.
+Specific tag for which to generate changelog.

 ### date-format